Plug-In Hybrids and Electric Drive Vehicles

 On-vehicle storage of electric energy is the limiting factor to expanding electric drive vehicles.
 Batteries require a large amount of space and add substantially to vehicle weight.
 Development of advanced batteries that can satisfy requirements for power, travel range, and durability is the subject of considerable public and private investment.

-Battery companies and vehicle manufacturers such as General Motors, Nissan, Toyota and Volkswagen are steadily making advances in battery performance and are currently testing vehicles that may be on the market as early as 2010.
+Battery companies and vehicle manufacturers such as General Motors, Nissan, Toyota and Volkswagen have made steady advances in battery performance and several plug-ins and hybrids are now on the market.
+Check out our 2014 Plug-In Electric Vehicles Fact Sheet for more information.

 EESI has been a lead national partner with the National Plug-In Partners Campaign, spearheaded by the City of Austin and Austin Energy to demonstrate a market for plug-in hybrid vehicles.